 Sculpting the Mighty Oaks of Ickworth

-Since May 2016, volunteer John Williams has been creating masterpieces within the grounds of Ickworth.
+From 2016 to 2019, volunteer wood carver John Williams created artistic masterpieces with old trees within the grounds of Ickworth.
 In his own words, John explains all, including how his love of Ickworth inspires his work.

-Those of you who walk regularly in the Park may already have heard the “tap-tapping” of a distant wood carver, especially if you walk near the North garden of the Rotunda by the Geraldine and Erskine walks.
-That tapping was me, John Williams.
-I carved the 'Josselyn and his Horse' on Eastgate Street in Bury St Edmunds.
+Those of you who walk regularly in the Park may have seen or heard the “tap-tapping” of a distant wood carver over the past few years, especially if you walk near the North garden of the Rotunda by the Geraldine and Erskine walks.
+That tapping was our volunteer wood carver, John Williams.
+He carved the 'Josselyn and his Horse' on Eastgate Street in Bury St Edmunds.
 However that stump was pretty small compared with the 4 mighty oaks here at Ickworth!

-Conventionally trees which need to be felled would have been cut to the ground and left but thinking is changing and Sean Reid, Outdoor Manager at Ickworth, was certainly being radical in his thinking when he suggested I might carve these huge stumps.
+Conventionally trees which need to be felled would have been cut to the ground and left but thinking is changing and John was asked to carve Ickworth's stories into the huge stumps.

 " My love of Ickworth began more than 60 years ago - I first visited Ickworth in the summer of 1948 as a wide eyed 7 year old."